Conquering Childhood Arthritis

 Turning the Tide for Families Living With JA

-CARRA is a nonprofit research organization of more than 500 physicians, researchers and other health care professionals throughout the United States and Canada.
-Their membership includes more than 90% of the active pediatric rheumatologists in North America.
+The Arthritis Foundation partners with the Childhood Arthritis and Rheumatology Research Alliance (CARRA) to not only fund research for treatment options, but also to activate large-scale efforts that generate consensus treatment plants and address challenges of health equity.
+CARRA, a nonprofit research organization of more than 500 physicians, researchers and health care professionals throughout the United States and Canada, includes 90% of the active pediatric rheumatologists in North America.

-Our support equips CARRA with the resources to enhance and expand research data collection for new discoveries.
+Our partnership with CARRA ensures that issues important to patients and families guide the direction of research.
+Furthermore, our funding support equips CARRA with the resources to enhance and expand research data collection for new discoveries.
 Together, we are building a patient registry to help improve and standardize patient care and find cures for the many forms of juvenile arthritis (JA).

 As part of the Patients, Advocates & Rheumatology Teams Network for Research & Service (PARTNERS), we are working with other consortium members to create a platform where patients and their families can participate in research they feel is most important.
 When patients and families register with PARTNERS, information is collected about their illness, background and interests, which helps identify specific, meaningful research opportunities.
 Once registered, they learn about suitable activities within PARTNERS.